Key Performance Measures for Schooling in Australia

 - Until 2018, Key Performance Measure 1(e) was defined as: Apparent retention rates from Year 10 to Year 12 (Indigenous school students compared to non-Indigenous school students).
 From 2019, Key Performance Measure 1(e) is defined as: Apparent retention rate from Year 10 to Year 12.
 Indigenous and non-Indigenous apparent retention rates continue to be reported as a disaggregation of the KPM.

 - KPM 1(g), 1(h), and 1(i): SEW 2020 was conducted in the first two weeks of May 2020.
 Due to the COVID-19 pandemic, various restrictions were in place at this time, which are likely to have impacted the survey results.
 Decreases in these KPMs in 2020 were predominantly due to falls in full-time and part-time employment for young people.
-Please see the notes and caveats to the Participation and attainment in education and work dataset.
+While some restrictions remained in place in May 2021, the participation KPMs returned to pre-COVID levels.
+Please see the notes and caveats to the Participation and attainment in education and work data set.

 - KPM 4(a) NAP Science Literacy: In 2018, the sample assessment in Science Literacy was extended to Year 10.
 As this was the first time Year 10 students were assessed in Science Literacy, some states/territories opted not to report their state/territory separately due to sample size restrictions.
 Australian results include all states.